Rosie O'Donnell: Marriages and children

 In mid-November 2009, O'Donnell disclosed that Carpenter had moved out of their home in 2007.
-Their marriage had ended in August 2004 when it was among the thousands voided by the California Supreme Court.
+Their marriage had ended in August 2004, when it was among thousands voided by the California Supreme Court.

 O'Donnell began dating 40-year-old executive-search consultant Michelle Rounds in mid-2011.
 On December 5, 2011, during a break in the taping of The Rosie Show, O'Donnell announced to her studio audience that she and Rounds were engaged.
 The two married in a private ceremony in New York on June 9, 2012.
 On January 9, 2013, the couple announced they had adopted a baby girl.
-On February 6, 2015, representatives for O'Donnell confirmed she and Rounds had separated in November of the previous year.
-In February 2015, O'Donnell filed for divorce from Rounds after two years of marriage.
-Their divorce was settled in October 2015.
-O'Donnell was awarded full custody of the child.
+In February 2015, O'Donnell filed for divorce from Rounds after two years of marriage, and it was settled by October.
+O'Donnell was awarded full custody of their daughter.
 Rounds died by suicide on September 15, 2017.

-In August 2015, O'Donnell tweeted that her 17-year-old daughter, Chelsea, had gone missing from their Nyack, New York, home along with her therapy dog.
+In August 2015, O'Donnell tweeted that her 17-year-old daughter, Chelsea, had gone missing from their home in Nyack along with her therapy dog.
 Chelsea was found a week later in Barnegat, New Jersey.

+In September 2024, Chelsea was arrested in Marinette County, Wisconsin on charges involving child neglect, domestic abuse, maintaining a drug trafficking facility, possession of methamphetamine, illegally obtaining prescriptions and drug paraphernalia, and misdemeanor possession of THC after her eleven month-old child was found in a house filled with crack pipes, feces and garbage.
+In October 2024, Chelsea was again arrested, this time in Oconto County, and soon afterwards charged with bail jumping, felony possession of methamphetamine and narcotic drugs, and misdemeanor counts involving possession of drug paraphernalia and resisting or obstructing an officer.
+In November 2024, Chelsea was arrested a third time, again in Marinette County, on two felony counts of bail jumping, two felony counts of possession of methamphetamine, and a felony count of possession of narcotic drugs.